ravikant-diwakar/AgriSens/README.md

 - The model uses images of plant leaves to detect symptoms of various diseases.
 - It applies CNN-based image classification to identify the correct disease for a given crop.

----

-Feel free to adjust the number of crops and diseases or any other specific details you may want to highlight.